MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 Run your game...
 The bunny will now collide with the obstacles yet thankfully be able to flap through the goal gap.
 Well if you're good enough :]

+Currently the bunny will get pushed off the screen if you collide with a carrot.
+Don't worry about this it's a physics interaction that you set up.
+You will be taking care of this in a later step.
+For now just restart the simulator and try again.

 #Physics Contact Delegate

 If the bunny collides with the ground, an obstacle or passes through the goal of an obstacle, you want to know about.
 Next you will implement the *Physics Contact Delegate* so your code will be informed whenever one of these collision contacts takes place.

+Remember earlier when you set the *Contact Bit Mask*?
+Here you informed the physics system which contacts you were interested in, and through the contact delegate you will be informed when they occur.

 > [action]
-> Open *GameScene.swift*, you need to declare that the *GameScene* class will implement the *SKPhysicsContactDelegate* protocol methods.
+> Open *GameScene.swift*.
+You need to declare the *GameScene* class will implement the *SKPhysicsContactDelegate* protocol methods.
 > To learn more about *Protocols* and *Delegates* please check out our [Swift Concepts Guide](https://www.makeschool.com/tutorials/swift-concepts-explained).
 >
-> You declare that a class is implementing this protocol in Swift by appending *CKPhysicsContactDelegate* after the class' super class *SKScene*, separated by a comma, as shown:
+> You declare that a class is implementing this protocol in Swift by appending *SKPhysicsContactDelegate* after the class' super class *SKScene*, separated by a comma, as shown:
 >
 ```
 class GameScene: SKScene, SKPhysicsContactDelegate {